In English, an active sentence is turned into a passive one (also known as the passive voice) as follows:

 The cat has eaten the mouse. → The mouse has been eaten by the cat.

-The passive voice can be used both in simple tenses, i.e I go, I went, I will go, and compound tenses, i.e I have gone, I had gone.
+The passive voice can be used in both simple tenses, e.g., I eat, I ate, and compound tenses, e.g., I have eaten, I had eaten.

-Take a look at passive sentences in Spanish, conjugated in compound tenses:
+Take a look at some passive sentences in Spanish, conjugated in compound tenses:

-As you can see, the passive voice is formed by verb ser conjugated in a compound tense and a participle.
+As you can see, the passive voice is formed with the verb ser conjugated in a compound tense plus a participle.

 Note that the past participle agrees with the subject of the auxiliary ser: